Horwich: Transport

 Public transport is co-ordinated by Transport for Greater Manchester.
 The nearest railway stations are at Blackrod and Horwich Parkway adjacent to the University of Bolton Stadium where there is a Park and Ride facility with trains to Bolton, Manchester and Preston.
 Blackrod station is nearer the town centre.
 The original Horwich railway station was closed in the Beeching cuts to passenger traffic on 27 September 1965, goods traffic continued until 1966, the line was fully closed in 1967.

 Frequent buses operate between Horwich and Bolton.
 The 575 is operated by Arriva North West, with Arriva services terminating in Wigan.
 Stagecoach Lancashire provide service 125 between Preston and Bolton via Chorley and Adlington.
 Bus links to Middlebrook Retail Park are provided by Diamond Bus North West services 516 (Evening and Sunday services only), 517 and 518 which all between Horwich and Leigh via Westhoughton and Atherton.
 Service 576, which operates from Bolton to Wigan via the Middlebrook and Blackrod areas in Horwich also runs in the evenings.

 Horwich is situated close to the motorway network with access at junction 6 of the M61 motorway.
 The A673 Bolton to Preston road passes through the town which is accessed by the B6226 and B5238.

 Manchester Airport is 50 minutes by direct train from Horwich Parkway railway station.

+Media

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the nearby Winter Hill TV transmitter situated north east of the town.

+Local radio stations are BBC Radio Manchester, Heart North West, Smooth North West, Greatest Hits Radio Bolton & Bury, Capital Manchester and Lancashire and Bolton FM, a community-based radio station which broadcast from its studios in Bolton.